Jajasek/Pampuch/README.md

 ![Screenshot 5](https://github.com/Jajasek/Pampuch/blob/master/Screenshots/5.png)

 ![Screenshot 6](https://github.com/Jajasek/Pampuch/blob/master/Screenshots/6.png)

+Note: the `Options` button in main menu and pause menu works (probably) only on Windows.
+To change options on other systems, edit the file `constants.py`.

 ## Contact
 In case the steps described in sections Install and Run fail, please contact me